• Home

 BURSARIES

-We provide a selection of bursaries to artists-in-residence to halve the residency fee, reducing the barrier of cost which can prevent prospective residents from applying.
+We provide a selection of bursaries to artists-in-residence to reduce the barrier of cost which can prevent prospective residents from applying.
 We encourage residents who are able to pay the full fee to do so, as your payment funds our bursaries and helps us to make the residency more accessible for those who cannot afford to pay the full rate.

-Bursaries are awarded on a discretionary basis and require supporting statements; only one bursary will be awarded per applicant.
+Bursaries are awarded on a discretionary basis and require supporting statements.
 If you plan to apply to another organisation or funding body to fund your place on the Mawddach Residency, we can provide supporting information to assist you in making that application.

-STUDENT - Students in full- or part-time eduction can apply for a 50% bursary
+STUDENT / GRADUATE - Students & recent graduates can apply for a 25% bursary

 FREQUENTLY ASKED QUESTIONS